dotnet/roslyn/Manual-Testing.md

 ### Testing tags

+:star: Scenarios that are regularly tested against internal builds

 When doing a test pass, consider using these status indicators:

 :white_check_mark: = Tested & Approved (possibly with linked bugs)